 The main focus of the group is pre-clinical MR of disease models to provide new knowledge of disease processes, evaluate new treatments and development of new MR methods for diagnosis and evaluation of disease states.

-The research activities are a continuation of activities and competence established at the FUGE molecular imaging center.
-The group has a long experience in working with novel MR contrast agents and a recent focus of our research is the use of targeted contrast agents and nanoparticles as well as stem cell treatment using cells labeled with MR contrast agents.
-The purpose of this research is to provide more specific ways of diagnosis and evaluation of disease and to provide image guided therapy.
+The research activities are a continuation of activities and competence established at the FUGE molecular imaging centre.
+The group has broad experience in working with novel MR contrast agents and a recent focus of our research is the use of targeted contrast agents and nanoparticles as well as stem cell treatment using cells labelled with MR contrast agents.
+The purpose of this research is to provide more specific ways of diagnosis and evaluation of disease, and to provide image guided therapy.

 The main activities use the 7 Tesla small animal MR system (Bruker Biospec Avance III 70/20) and are currently related to investigation and treatment, including stem cell treatment, in rat models of brain injury, such as caused by adult stroke and neonatal hypoxia-ischemia; development of multimodal nanoparticles for mice models of cancer and Alzheimer's disease.